1 | 2 Description (Page 1)

 Despite being ruled by an independent Islamic sultanate for centuries, the Maldives were taken over by the Dutch

-in the mid-17th century, and were almost promptly driven out by British
+in the mid-17th century, and later, were driven out by British

 forces some years later.

 protectorate, the Maldives were given military protection, and non-interference in local administration.